Four Powerful Learning Modules

 Part 1: Making Clear Distinctions

-In this part you develop your ability to see inseparable distinctions rather than only separate differences.
+Develop your ability to see inseparable distinctions rather than only separate differences.

 Part 2: Incepting New Ideas

-In this part you learn the art of incepting new ideas into the thinking of a person about who they could be.
+Learn the art of incepting new ideas into the thinking of a person about who they could be.

 Part 3: Empowering Others to Embrace Change

-In this part you develop the skill of granting others the time they need to embrace these new ideas.
+Develop the skill of granting others the time they need to embrace these new ideas.

 Part 4: Bringing Out Brilliance

-In this part you learn to bring out the natural brilliance of people so they take ownership of it.
+Learn to bring out the natural brilliance of people so they take ownership of it.

 Part 5: Putting That Brilliance to Work

-In this part learn how to turn that inner knowledge into effective and appropriate action.
+How to turn that inner knowledge into effective and appropriate action.

 The Language of Coaching